 - Orthopedic examination: mobility, gait, range of motion, weakness, pain, muscle mass, arthritis

 A lot of the preventative care begins with you, the owner.
-There are many things you can do at home to aid in the care and well being of the senior companion.
+There are many things you can do at home to aid in the care and well-being of the senior companion.

-• Dental preventative care through water additives, dental chew, and etc. Check out our page on canine and feline dentals for further information.
+Dental preventative care through water additives, dental chew, and etc. Check out our page on canine and feline dentals for further information.

-• Diet and nutrition: This can include supplements such as fish oil, glucosamine/chondroitin, and etc. Discuss appropriate supplements with the veterinarian before starting.
+This can include supplements such as fish oil, glucosamine/chondroitin, and etc. Discuss appropriate supplements with the veterinarian before starting.

-the dog) or loss (especially in the cat)
+Monitoring of weight gain (especially in the dog) or loss (especially in the cat).

-• Heartworm and Flea prevention monthly is a must for all ages.
+Heartworm and Flea prevention monthly is a must for all ages.
+Parasite control is also important for all ages.

-• Arthritis
+- Arthritis

-• Dental Disease
+- Dental Disease

-• Thyroid Disease
+- Thyroid Disease

-• Kidney Disease
+- Kidney Disease

-• Cancer
+- Cancer